 What would that look like?
 How would it feel?

-What would you say to her to set her free, to release her back in to her own natural, wild and raw habitat where she knew that she had the freedom to soar to her highest and most nourishing potential?
+What would you say to her to set her free, to release her back into her own natural, the wild and raw habitat where she knew that she had the freedom to soar to her highest and most nourishing potential?